meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ## Delete a meshProject

-If you would like to delete a project which is no longer used, open the corresponding project and navigate to  **Danger Zone**.
-A meshProject is deleted when the deletion of all meshTenants have been performed successfully.
-In this screen you can execute the deletion of all meshTenants within your  meshProject.
-You can also [delete a single meshTenant](meshcloud.tenant.md#delete-a-meshtenant) on the tenant control plane.
+If you would like to delete a project that is no longer used, open the corresponding project, navigate to **Danger Zone**, and start the deletion here.
+The project deletion will be finalized when the deletion of all meshTenants in the project has been performed successfully.
+If you want to keep the project but delete one or more individual tenants, you can also [delete a single meshTenant](meshcloud.tenant.md#delete-a-meshtenant) on the tenant control plane.

 The [deletion procedure](meshcloud.tenant.md#delete-a-meshtenant) of your meshProject depends on the variety of meshTenants.
 There 3 possible cases: